 5. How many hours can I be credited for if I am a PPL holder from overseas / Malaysia?

-For general PPL holders (overseas / Malaysia), 30 to 40 hours will be credited towards Single Engine Aircraft – with a required written approval from the DCA, Malaysia.
+For general PPL holders (overseas / Malaysia), 30 to 40 hours will be credited towards Single Engine Aircraft – with a required written approval from the CAAM, Malaysia.
 For overseas licence holders the maximum credit will normally be 30 hours.
 For Malaysian licence holders the credit will normally be 30 hours if you completed your PPL at a Flying Club or 40 hours if you completed your PPL at an Approved Training Organisation.

 6. How long is the CPL/IR or ATPL valid for?